ASVAB Study Guide

 This section will give students a sentence that has a bolded word.
 You will be asked to choose which answer most closely means the same as the bolded word.
 This is an important concept to include in your ASVAB study.

-If you would like specific help with these types of questions, visit our ASVAB practice test page.
+If you would like specific help with these types of questions, visit our ASVAB prep page.

 Concept #1 – Prefixes and Suffixes